diaxxu/diaxx-MacroPad/README.md

 ---

 ## Notes
 I’m still new to KiCad and electronics, so making this board taught me a lot.
-Routing the traces, assigning footprints and spacing everything correctly took some trial and error, but the final design came together nicely and i learnt so much !!!
+Routing the traces, assigning footprints and spacing everything correctly took some trial and error, but the final design came together nicely and i learnt so much !!! also i want to thank hackclub because this is the first time someone gave me an opportunity in my life to do what i love .

 ---

 ## BOM
 - 1× Seeed XIAO RP2040
-- 8× MX-style switches
+- 9× MX-style switches
+- 9x Blank DSA Keycaps ( white please <3 )
-- 8× 1N4148 diodes
+- 9× 1N4148 diodes
-- 1× EC11 rotary encoder
+- 1× EC11 rotary encoder  +  Knob
 - 4× SK6812 Mini-E LEDs
 - 4× M3 self-taping screws ( i will buy them myself since they are pretty cheap )
-- 3D printed case (top + bottom)
+- 3D printed case (top + bottom) both black so they could go with the white keycap.